 There are defective products in every marketplace.
 However, some items are more likely than others to result in a defective product injury.
 While a Fort Collins defective product attorney should consider all possibilities when reviewing an injury claim, it can be helpful to understand the type of product the most frequently cause harm.
 These products include:

-Time Limit for Filing a Defective Products Attorney As Soon As Possible
+Is there a Time Limit for Filing a Defective Products Claim?

 There is no time to waste when it comes to a defective products claim.
 Colorado has a deadline for filing a lawsuit known as the statute of limitations.
 Under the statute, a court can dismiss a complaint if the plaintiff files it after the statute has expired.